 As much as we love our children, the cost of raising them seems to be constantly increasing.
 Let us look at the figures – it costs over £200,000 to raise one child until the age of 21.
 That does not take into consideration educational costs, should your child want to go on to university.
 Now we’ve taken a moment to let that hideous sum sink in, it makes good sense to ensure that you save as much money as possible, without compromising quality.

-Kids have a knack of growing out of everything that they own at the time you need them to least.
+Kids have a knack for growing out of everything that they own at the time you need them to last.
 Naturally, we want our children to look smart and presentable, but by ensuring that they look their best we do not have to part with huge sums of money in the process.
 It’s not like I’m letting you in on the world’s biggest un-kept secret that kids grow out of their stuff fast!

-There are so many ways for frugal parents to save a fortune on kids clothes.
+There are so many ways for frugal parents to save a fortune on kids’ clothes.
 Clothing outlets tend to sell big names for a nominal sum.
 While the clothes may be from last season, this does not mean you have compromised quality.
 Your kids will look like the bell of the ball once you have decked them out in their finery.
 Buying clothes ‘out of season’ will save you a fortune, and they will still look adorable.

 Be Sure to Check Online Retailers

 Do look online for significant savings on children’s clothes.
 There is a wide range of online retailers that offer designer second-hand children’s clothes at incredible prices.
 It is always worth checking them out, especially if you have a big occasion coming up and you want your little ones to look their best.
 Do remember to check your clothes thoroughly and ensure that they are in good condition.
 Do remember to buy kiddies’ clothing in half a size bigger.
 That’s not to say your kid’s clothes should swamp them, but giving them some ‘growing room’ allows your bank balance some breathing space!